 (3) Apart from this section and section 25, this Act shall not apply to any intelligence officer.

-(4) In this section, "intelligence officer" means -

-- (a) a public officer who is appointed to the Intelligence Service; or - (b) a person who is employed by the Internal Security Department, and who is designated by the Minister as an intelligence officer for the purposes of this section.
+- (4) In this section, "intelligence officer" means - (a) a public officer who is appointed to the Intelligence Service; or and who is designated by the Minister as an intelligence officer for the purposes of this section.